reiniercriel/safe-chain/docs/shell-integration.md

 - Verify the `aikido-npm`, `aikido-npx`, `aikido-yarn`, `aikido-pnpm`, `aikido-pnpx`, `aikido-bun`, `aikido-bunx`, `aikido-pip`, and `aikido-pip3` commands exist
 - Check that these commands are in your system's PATH

+**`python -m pip` is not being intercepted:**

+- Ensure you are invoking `python`/`python3`/`py` by name (not via an absolute path).
+Shell function interception only occurs for command names resolved through PATH and won’t catch absolute paths like `/usr/bin/python -m pip`.
+- Restart your terminal so the updated startup scripts are sourced.
+- On Windows PowerShell, verify `python`, `python3` or `py` resolves by running `Get-Command python` / `Get-Command py`.

 ### Manual Verification

 To verify the integration is working, follow these steps: